XXJones21/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## Configuring Redis using a ConfigMap

-### Adding a ConfigMap to your Kubernetes cluster
+ConfigMaps are a powerful tool for managing application configuration in Kubernetes.
+Understanding how to use them effectively is crucial for building and deploying resilient applications.

+Before you begin, verify you have a working Kubernetes cluster and `kubectl` configured to connect to it.

-Create an empty configuration block within a ConfigMap named `example-redis-config`.
+Create an empty configuration block within a ConfigMap named `example-redis-config`:

 ```shell
 cat <<EOF >./example-redis-config.yaml